vlsi/MPS/samples/sampleJavaExtensions/README.txt

 DecisionTable - A definition of a tabular language element that represents a decision made based on a logical conjunction of two conditions.
 The table is fully integrated into Java and can be manipulated solely from the keyboard just like any other Java expression.

 ParallelFor - A concurrent counter-part to the traditional for loop statement, which executes its body for multiple iterations concurrently.
 It can leverage existing thread pools (aka Java's ExecutorServices) as well as fire new threads directly.
 On top of that, the IDE aspect will verify that the concurrent code doesn't violate safety constraints, such as touching non-final variables and altering mutable objects.
+@thread safe and @non thread safe annotations have been also added to vary the level of reported problems when calling methods on shared objects.

 IfAndUnless - An introductory control-flow concepts giving you a taste of how tightly and smoothly new language constructs can be integrated into Java.
 The way dataflow problems are handled deserves your special focus.